Your A to Z’s of Air Conditioning

 Have you heard your air conditioner repairman use terms that didn’t make sense to you?
-Or are you getting a new aircon system installed and the technician is using words you’ve never heard of before?
+Or are you getting a new aircon system installed in your Central Coast home and the technician is using words you’ve never heard of before?

-Making informed purchasing decisions and getting the most from your home or office cooling system is easier when you understand basic air conditioning terminology.
+Making informed purchasing decisions and getting the most from your home or office heating, ventilation and air conditioning system is easier when you understand basic air conditioning terminology.

 We’ve compiled a glossary of the most commonly used terms for your reference.